 January 20, 2015

-IRS e-file goes live and begins process returns.
-If you file your taxes before Jan 20th, we'll transmit your return as soon as IRS is ready to process it.
+IRS e-file goes live and begins processing returns.
+If you file your taxes with us before Jan 20th, we'll transmit your return as soon as IRS is ready to process it.

 February 2, 2015

-Deadline for your employer to mail you your W-2.
-This is a mailing deadline, so if your company waits to the last minute you may not get it until early February.
-However, many employers offer electronic versions via the same website you can view your pay check stubs.
-If you received unemployment, this is also the deadline for the state(s) that paid you to issue you a 1099-G.
+Deadline for your employer to mail you your 2014 W-2.
+Note this is a mailing deadline, not a receipt deadline, so if your company is slacking, it may take a few extra days to get it via snail mail.
+Many employers offer electronic versions via the same website you can view your pay checks.

 April 15, 2015

 Also known as “tax day.”
-Most people believe this is the deadline to file your 2014 income taxes.
+Most people believe this is the deadline to file your income taxes.
 That’s close enough.
 It’s actually a payment deadline rather than a filing deadline.
-If you owe IRS additional taxes, you must pay and file them to avoid fees and penalties.
+If you owe IRS additional taxes, you must file and pay them by this date to avoid fees and penalties.
 However, if you’re getting a refund, this deadline doesn’t apply to you.
 You can file for up to 3 years with no late fees or penalties.
 Read more about the deadline or file your taxes now.

 If you want to, you could file an extension.
-But extensions are fool’s gold – you still have to pay at least 90% of taxes owed and do almost as much work as filing your return.
+But extensions are fool’s gold – you still have to pay at least 90% of taxes owed.

 October 15, 2015

-If you filed an extension and owe additional taxes, this is the deadline to file your return and pay any remaining taxes you owe.
+If you filed an extension and owe additional taxes, this is your deadline to file your completed return and pay any remaining taxes owed.